How Much Does It Cost to Start a Construction Company? (Updated for 2025)

 - Worker’s Compensation

 Your state might also require you to get disability and unemployment insurance.
-You’ve probably noticed by now that location plays a huge role in the value and structure of a construction company.
+You’ve probably noticed by now that location plays a massive role in the value and structure of a construction company.
 Such precautions are necessary when engaging in a high-risk business.

 4. Equipment